Mentor Program

 • Complete evaluation form at the end of the spring semester

-Students must apply to join the Mentor Program.
-Acceptance into the program is at the discretion of the coordinator of the mentor program.
+Students must register for the Mentor Program via the Jasper Career Network platform.
+Acceptance into the program is at the discretion of the program manager and based on mentor availability.

 Register Now